Victim Service Unit

 24/7/365 availability for help, support, information, and referral assistance to community resources.

-Highly trained volunteer advocates are available 24 hours a day, 7 days a week.
+Highly-trained volunteer advocates are available 24 hours a day, 7 days a week.

-CPS has sufficient, highly-trained staff to respond immediately to every report of suspected abuse or neglect, and who have access to the resources needed to ensure the protection of children who are at risk.
+CPS has sufficient, highly-trained staff to respond immediately to every report of suspected abuse or neglect, and who has access to the resources needed to ensure the protection of children who are at risk.

 The Nevada Division of Child and Family Services (DCFS), together in genuine partnership with families, communities and other governmental agencies, provides support and services to assist Nevada's children and families in reaching their full human potential.